London Road Stadium: History

 A new standing terrace was then built at the Glebe Road (southern) side of the stadium shortly after the completion of the Main Stand.
 Four executive boxes, along with a television platform, would later be added to the structure.
 Floodlights were added to the stadium in 1960, with four pylons erected at each corner of the ground.
-Joe Richards, who was then chairman of the Football League, performed the switch-on ceremony.
+Joe Richards, who was then chairman of Football League, performed the switching-on ceremony.
 The first match in which the floodlights were used was against Arsenal in February 1960.

 Following the club's promotion to the First Division in 1992, the Main Stand was forced to undergo re-development.
 This was because the stadium's seated capacity was below the level required by the Taylor Report.
-To solve this problem, the stand's terraces were converted to seats, with 700 of these new seats were bought second-hand from Leicester City following the re-development of their Filbert Street stadium.
+To solve this problem, the stand's terraces were converted to seats, with 700 of these new seats were bought second hand from Leicester City following the re-development of their Filbert Street stadium.
 Another 300 seats were taken from Millwall's stadium, The Den.
 Millwall were about to move into a new stadium themselves.
 With a capacity of 3,605, the Main Stand's facilities were improved to include a pub, conference areas and a retail shop.

 Due to increased support, a new stand was constructed on the Glebe Road side of the ground.
 The two-tiered South Stand, with a capacity of 5,000, opened in time for the end of the 1995–96 season.
 The Football Trust contributed roughly £900,000 to the project.
 The stand was initially sponsored by Freemans and then by Thomas Cook.
 It was then called the Norwich and Peterborough Family Stand, due to a deal with the Norwich and Peterborough Building Society.

 The new millennium saw the London Road End and Moy's End fitted with new roofs and crush barriers to comply with safety requirements.
-The pitch received a large make-over in 2001 when the entire playing surface was removed to insert 1 + 1/4 mi of new drainage pipes and 500 tons of gravel and sand.
+The pitch received a large makeover in 2001 when the entire playing surface was removed to insert 1 + 1/4 mi of new drainage pipes and 500 tons of gravel and sand.